-Our attorneys have more than 20 years of experience representing seriously injured victims, and the families of those fatally injured in commercial truck accidents in Washington state.
+Davis Law Group has more than 20 years of experience representing seriously injured victims, and the families of those fatally injured in commercial truck accidents in Washington State.
+In fact, our firm has represented the victims of Washington's most famous trucking accident in which a semi-truck crash caused the collapse of the Skagit River Bridge.

 Exhausted or distracted truck drivers often cause major accidents.
 Poorly maintained trucks and those with unsecured loads are also causes of trucking accidents.
 Because semi trucks can weigh anywhere from 10,000 to 80,000 pounds, if one of these big rigs crashes into a passenger vehicle the accident victims may suffer serious or fatal injuries.